Calorie Deficit Calculator

 Apply your calorie deficit

-We subtract your chosen deficit amount (250-1,000 kcal) from your TDEE to get your daily calorie target.
+We subtract your chosen deficit percentage (5-40% of TDEE) from your TDEE to get your daily calorie target in kcal.
 This target is what you should aim to eat each day for weight loss.

 BMR Formula Comparison